Let Me Take You Dancing: Adams' disavowing

-Luongo chose to increase the tempo of the song, but there was no time-compression technology at that time so this increased the pitch of Adams' vocals.
+According to Vallance, Adams has since distanced himself from the higher octave vocal style used in the original recording, which was a holdover from the period when he was lead singer for Sweeney Todd.
+As for the remix, Luongo chose to increase the tempo of the song, but there was no time-compression technology at that time so this increased the pitch of Adams' vocals.
 Adams was disappointed with the sped-up sound, making him sound like a woman, according to many listeners.
 Adams has only performed it live on a handful of occasions.
 Despite being a single, neither "Let Me Take You Dancing" (except for the 12" disco mix) or its B Side, "Don't Turn Me Away", has appeared on an official CD release as of 2014, nor has been available for purchase online.

 As of 2016, Web Sheriff, which Bryan Adams is a client of, actively blocks any attempts to upload this song digitally, especially on YouTube.

 Releases

 The song was first released in Canada in 1978: